telerik/ajax-docs/controls/asyncupload/how-to/how-to-extend-the-radasyncupload-handler.md

 End Function
 ````

 ### Change Cache Dependency

 By default, RadAsyncUpload deletes the temporary files after some time, in case they are not saved to the target folder.
 You can set this time interval through the `TemporaryFileExpiration` property.
 The default is `4` hours.

 Overriding the `AddCacheDependency` method allows you to modify or even remove the default temporary files removal callback.
 In order to leave temporary files instead of deleting them, you can store the file path in cache and leave out the `CacheItemRemovedCalback` in the override of the `AddCacheDependency` method.

+For this to have effect, you must **not** override the `Process` method.
+This is equivalent to you using the built-in handler code, but only overriding the way the cache dependency is managed.
+Alternatively, in the `Process` override, call the base method to save the uploaded file to the temporary folder `base.Process(file, context, configuration, tempFileName);`.

 >caption How to remove the default temporary files expiration